eformsignen/eformsignen.github.io/help/chapter3.rst

 frequently used forms and saving them as templates by adding workflows and other details.

-Templates can be created by using Web Form Designer or Form Builder.
+Templates can be created by using Web Form Designer or Form Builder (MS Office add-in).
 For more information, refer to `Template Web Form Designer <chapter6.html#template_wd>`__\  and `Tempate Form builder <chapter7.html#template_fb>`__.